 This is just the beginning of the confusing world that is Spanish bureaucracy but I’m here to be your guide through it. 🙂

-Anyway, first, you will need to save and print off from the Consulate’s website.
+Anyway, first, you will need to save and print it off from the Consulate’s website.
 Print two copies and fill them both out so that you will have a completed copy of your own just in case there are any problems or confusion with your form.
-The default language for the student visa form is in (British) English so just bear with the Consulate and their translation or use of different terminology.
+The default language for the student visa form is (British) English so just bear with the Consulate and their translation or use of different terminology.

 Here are some tips on filling out certain boxes you might be unsure of:

 Box 12: Check Ordinary Passport since your passport most likely doesn’t match any of the other types listed.

 Box 13: It’s a little bit unnecessary to ask this but for “Number of Travel Documents,” put 1.

 Box 17: List both your mailing address and email address.
-It’s a small space but try and write neatly.
+It’s a small space but try to write neatly.
 (Could they give you a little more space, though?!)

 Box 18: Unless you have residency in another country other than the USA (for example, Canada or Mexico), list the ID number for it and when it expires.
 It’s highly likely that you won’t need to do this, but this is just extra information.

 Box 19: For “current profession,” I would suggest listing student or recent graduate if you’ve just graduated from college.
 Remember: this is not to say that someone with a particular profession will get approved for the visa and another will not.
-The program accepts anyone who meets the requirements and has a Bachelor’s degree for any type of major.
+The program accepts anyone who meets the requirements and has a Bachelor’s degree in any type of major.
 I personally wrote self-employed because that was the most accurate profession for me at the time.
 I was a freelance writer and community manager at the year I applied.